 Some common mistakes when it comes to dealing with VA’s include: lacking communication, expecting too much, and constant monitoring.

-VA’s also have certain areas of expertise, so wanting a single VA to cover everything from writing and designing to bookkeeping and scheduling is a little much.
+VA’s also have specific areas of expertise, so wanting a single VA to cover everything from writing and designing to bookkeeping and scheduling is a little much.
 Find out what your VA is good at, and if you need to hire another to fit your needs, go ahead.

 Tip #2: The importance of the ad

 When putting an ad out for a VA, it’s always good to be specific.
-Don’t just list down the tasks you need them to do—draw a picture of your ideal VA.
+But, don’t just list down the tasks you need them to do—draw a picture of your ideal VA.
 Not only will this tell your applicants a little bit about yourself, it will also make sure the people that sign up are more in tune with your line of thinking.

-It’s not that a bigger rate means a better quality VA, but if an applicant’s asking rate is lower than the rest, then maybe they didn’t take a moment to understand exactly what it is you want them to do.
+It’s not that a higher rate means a better quality VA, but if an applicant’s asking rate is lower than the rest, then maybe they didn’t take a moment to understand exactly what it is you want them to do.